 When most people think of the Florida Everglades, snakes are probably not the first image that comes to mind.
 With over 250,000 alligators, scores of wading birds and plentiful fish, the ‘glades is the place to be for extraordinary wildlife viewing.
 But among the lush subtropical landscape, there are some pretty incredible snakes lurking about that often go unnoticed unless you go on an Everglades airboat tour.

 Currently, there are over 50 species of snakes in the state of Florida, and 23 of them can be found in the Everglades.
-If you’re planning to visit the area or just interested in learning more about the amazing snakes of the Everglades, including which ones to avoid, here’s some information to get you started.
+If you’re planning to visit the area for an Everglades tour or just interested in learning more about the amazing snakes of the Everglades, including which ones to avoid, here’s some information to get you started.

 The Florida Everglades offers an exciting opportunity for families and outdoor enthusiasts to get up close and personal with nature and unique wildlife.
 Snakes are a major part of the experience and important inhabitants of the Everglades ecosystem.
-Most snakes that visitors encounter on a journey through the Everglades are non-venomous, and guided everglades airboat tours make it easy to take pictures, explore and enjoy the wetlands without worrying about a dangerous encounter.
+Most snakes that visitors encounter on a journey through the Everglades are non-venomous, and guided group airboat tours and private airboat tours make it easy to take pictures, explore and enjoy the wetlands without worrying about a dangerous encounter.
 Many different snakes roam the area, and out of the over 20 different species who call the Everglades home, only 4 are venomous.